philipdelorenzo/aws-eks-setup/README.md

-# aws-basic-setup
+# aws-eks-setup

-A simple Terraform project that sets up a VPC with:
+A simple Terraform project that sets up an EKS Cluster with:

-- 10.10.0.0/16 CIDR - You can change this in the Makefile to a different Network ID if desired.
+- 10.10.1.0/24 CIDR - You can change this in the Makefile to a different Network ID if desired.
-- Internet Gateway
-- NAT
-- Security Group
-- Route Tables

 ## Prerequisites

+A pre-existing VPC is needed - see [AWS Basic Setup](https://github.com/philipdelorenzo/aws-basic-setup).

 ## AWS CLI Configure